Ir al contenido

 • 14.1 Opportunity

-• The mandatory transmission of this transaction is t+12 months after the reference year.
-In t+12 the information for year t is provisional.
-In t+24 the data are final.
+• The mandatory transmission of this operation is t+12 months after the reference year.
+At t+12 the information for year t is provisional.
+At t+24 the data are final.

-• IGAE publishes this statistic on the date set in the calendar, approximately one month before the deadline set in the Transmissions Programme.
+• IGAE publishes this statistic on the date set in the calendar, approximately one month before the deadline set in the Transmission Programme.

 • 15.1 Geographical comparability

 • The geographical comparability of this statistic is with other countries.
-Economic transactions are recorded according to the ESA 2010 which ensures a high degree of comparability.
+Economic operations are recorded in accordance with the ESA 2010, which ensures a high degree of comparability.

-• The series of this statistic is comparable over time, since the ESA 2010, and in particular the Transmissions Programme of this Regulation, requires homogeneity since 1995 (detail by COFOG groups by subsectors has been mandatory since 2001, although in Spain they have been published since 1995).
+• The series of this statistic is comparable in time, given that the ESA 2010, and in particular the Transmission Programme of this Regulation, requires homogeneity since 1995 (detail by COFOG groups by subsectors is mandatory since 2001, although in Spain they are published since 1995).

 • The economic operations data collected in this statistic are consistent with those recorded in all public finance and EDP statistics.